Kintyre/ksconf/docs/source/dyn/cli.rst

                             set this explicitly.
 Can be any valid Splunk conf file type, example include 'app', 'props', 'tags',
                             'savedsearches', and so on.
+      -m META, --meta META  Specify one or more '.meta' files to determine the desired read & write ACLs, owner, and sharing for objects in the CONF file.
       --url URL             URL of Splunkd.
 Default: https://localhost:8089 --user USER           Login username Splunkd.
 Default: admin --pass PASSWORD       Login password Splunkd.
 Default: changeme